 The teacher liked it so much (perhaps it had that familiar ring to it) that she sent it off to a children’s literary magazine who published it.
 I knew none of this until it was printed.
 My parents had signed a waiver to allow the publication, I might have even received some money, I don’t remember.
 I just remember being horrified that I would be found out – I had stolen this poem from our second grade sing-a-long book.
 I seem to remember trying to tell my mom that I hadn’t written this poem but I don’t remember her reaction or if she even understood what I was telling her.

 I guess this all came back because it’s Spring – the robins are here.
 I can’t remember the third line of the song (and there were other verses but I only used the first one).
 If you know the rest or where it comes from let me know.
-The tune (on cello) is below if you want to listen.
+I’ll put the tune up later when I have time.

 Don’t you wish there were a knob on the TV to turn up the intelligence?
 There’s one marked ‘Brightness,’ but it doesn’t work.
 Gallagher Thanks to The Quote of the Day